Using the COUNTIF Function to find if a Date Is within 7 Days – 2 Methods

 criteria_range1: The first cell range to count.

-criteria1: Criteria that is applied on criteria_range1.
+criteria1: Criteria applied to criteria_range1.

 • Optional Arguments: